conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 **Side effect in Console & Kafka:**
 - Console
   - Members of the `grantedTo` ApplicationInstance are given the associated permissions (Read/Write) in the UI over the resources
 - Kafka
   - Service Account of the `grantedTo` ApplicationInstance is granted the following ACLs over the `resource` depending on the `spec.permission`:
-        - READ: READ, DESCRIBE_CONFIGS
+    - `READ`: READ, DESCRIBE_CONFIGS
-        - WRITE: READ, WRITE, DESCRIBE_CONFIGS
+    - `WRITE`: READ, WRITE, DESCRIBE_CONFIGS

 ### Application Group
 :::caution Not implemented yet